rohdelab/cell-image-classification/README.md

 **Reproduce Hela Results**

 We provide the data used for producing the Hela results as reported in the paper.
 The preprocessed data is  located in `data/hela_preprocessed`.
-To reproduce the results, for example, using PLDA and wndchrm features, simple run `python main.py --dataset hela --space wndchrm --model PLDA --preprocessed`.
+To reproduce the results, add the `--preprocessed` flag to commands (this will load the propressed data).
+For example, to reproduce PLDA classification on wndchrm features result, run `python main.py --dataset hela --space wndchrm --model PLDA --preprocessed`.